*THESE* roasted pepitas with chicken fat, cinnamon and cayenne are salty, crunchy, slightly hot, and so good they’re almost addictive.

 Chicken fat: I like to use rendered chicken fat for these because it adds a lot of flavour and is a good way to use up something I might normally throw away.
 You can also use butter or a high-smoke point vegetable oil for a vegan option.

 Cayenne: A small amount of cayenne gives these roasted pepitas a little kick without knocking your socks off.
-Originally I wanted to use Aleppo chilli flakes in this recipe but it can be difficult to find so cayenne is the next best thing.
+Originally I wanted to use Aleppo chilli flakes in this recipe but they can be difficult to find so cayenne is the next best thing.
 Also, if you like it hotter, add more spice!

 Cinnamon: A little cinnamon brings on the wintery-fall vibes and tricks your mind into thinking it’s sweet.